-Rx only The switch will not send out LLDP information, but LLDP information from neighbour units is analyzed.
+Rx only The switch will not send out LLDP information, but LLDP information from neighbor units is analyzed.

-Tx only The switch will drop LLDP information received from neighbours, but will send out LLDP information.
+Tx only The switch will drop LLDP information received from neighbors, but will send out LLDP information.

-Disabled The switch will not send out LLDP information, and will drop LLDP information received from neighbours.
+Disabled The switch will not send out LLDP information, and will drop LLDP information received from neighbors.

-Enabled The switch will send out LLDP information, and will analyze LLDP information received from neighbours.
+Enabled The switch will send out LLDP information, and will analyze LLDP information received from neighbors.